American Summer

-American Summer is an upcoming American family comedy film directed by Michael W. Gray and starring Steve Guttenberg and Christie Brinkley.
+American Summer is a 2026 American family comedy film directed by Michael W. Gray and starring Steve Guttenberg and Christie Brinkley.

 Production

 The film is written by Michael W. Gray and Jennifer B. White, with Gray directing.
 It is a co-production of Relentless Filmz and Brooklyn Owl Pictures.
 Gray is also a producer alongside Michael Cuomo.
 Executive producers are Brian Dubin and Stephen Krahel as well as Steve Guttenberg and Christie Brinkley, who also star.
 The cast also includes Logan Gray, Mia Talerico, Dan Lauria, Cullen Moss, and former baseball players Lee Mazzilli and Luis Sojo.
 Principal photography took place in New Jersey in October 2024.

 Principal photography took place in Bergen County, New Jersey in October 2024, with filming locations including Westwood, Ho-Ho-Kus and Allendale.

+Release

+The film was premiered on September 4, 2026.